The following are known problems with

 MERGEtable is currently known to fail.
 See Bug #32364.

-As of MySQL 5.1.23, you cannot change the union list of a nontemporary
+You cannot change the union list of a nontemporary

 LOCK TABLESis in effect.
 The following does not work:

 CREATE TABLE m1 ...
 ENGINE=MRG_MYISAM ...; LOCK TABLES t1 WRITE, t2 WRITE, m1 WRITE; ALTER TABLE m1 ...
 UNION=(t1,t2) ...;

 However, you can do this with a temporary

 You cannot create a